VenBoggula/cse15l-lab-reports/labreport3.md

     }
 }
 ```

 ![Image](labtests.png)
-The screenshot above shows the output of running two tests to show that the code is buggy as it fails both junit tests.
+The screenshot above shows the output of running two tests to show that the code is fixed as it passed both junit tests.

 Original Code
 ```